ingeniamc/ingenialink-python/docs/index.rst

 same functionality as the C library, which summarizes to:

 * Basic motion control support
-* Read and write axis registers
+* Read and write servo registers
-* Register polling
+* Register polling and monitoring
-* Scan for axes in the network
+* Scan for servos on the network
 * Network devices discovery and monitor

 .. _ingenialink: https://github.com/ingeniamc/ingenialink